How will finished timber flooring react to its new environment.

 What relative humidity should I have in my home?
 Seems like a simple enough question.
 However, the answer can sometimes be difficult to understand.

 Elevated relative humidity at a surface – 60 percent or higher - can lead to problems with mould, corrosion, decay and other moisture related deterioration.
 When relative humidity reaches 100 percent, condensation can occur on surfaces leading to a whole host of additional problems.
 An elevated relative humidity in carpet and within fabrics can lead to dust mite infestation and mildew (mildew is mould growing on fabrics).
+Low relative humidity can lead to discomfort, shrinkage of wood floors and wood furniture, cracking of paint on wood trim and static electricity discharges.

 The key is not to be too low and not to be too high.
 High enough to be comfortable, but low enough to avoid moisture problems associated with mould, corrosion, decay, and condensation.
+Unfortunately, determining the correct range depends on where the home is located (climate), how the home is constructed (the thermal resistance of surfaces determines surface temperatures.

+There is quite a few ways of controlling relative humidity (RH).
+But the ultimate preferred method is built in humidity control into heating and cooling appliances.
+You may pay a premium price for the technology but is worth every dollar.
+Not only for the building materials in the home but more important for your health and well being.
 Despite applying all the best practices there can never be any guarantee that timber flooring will not show signs of expansion or contraction.
 Flooring can react for many other reasons the Masterfloors database shows that flooring produced from trees cut from specific regions around Australia will react no matter how much care is taken to ensuring equilibrium between the flooring and the homes relative humidity (RH).
 We are uncertain why this is but our database clearly high lights this event.

 Customers contemplating on purchasing a new timber floor should not be deterred by any of the above.
 But need to understand that timber flooring has limitations, like most other products.
 Timber flooring should only be supplied, installed and finished by experienced and qualified flooring professionals.